 Our excellent safety record is due to our impeccable standards.
 We do not "fudge" any line, even the ones imposed on us.
 For example, the FAA requires us to have our plane inspected thoroughly every 100 hours of use.
 We do not go over that amount; we adhere to the line set.
 This philosophy greatly helps reduce our risk in this extreme sport.
 Read more about Rules versus Safety....

 What if I'm sixteen?
 Can I have my parents sign for me?

 Again, sorry, but everyone who skydives signs a waiver, which is a legally binding contract, specifically a release of liability and assumption of risk agreement.
 Minors are not allowed to enter into legal contracts regardless of who signs on their behalf.
+In addition, the manufacturers of the equipment and the organizations issuing our instructional ratings prohibit tandem jumps for those under 18 years of age.
 Call us on your 18th birthday!
 Everyone who skydives with us is required to bring identification with a photo and birthdate.
 We WILL card you.

 I have made a jump before... does my skydive count?